40 Things to do in Sydney

 House - Royal Botanic Gardens

-Royals go for a cuppa when they come to visit Sydney.
-Worth your time
+go for a cup of tea when they come to visit.
+Worth your time for the views

-for the views and garden let alone the stately home.
-The downside is you
+and garden let alone the stately home.
+The downside is you have to go

 How much does it cost to